KaviHShah/Intro-to-Python/materials/10-Installing-Python-packages.md

 | **Creating from yml File**    | `conda env create -f environment.yml` – Recreates environment from a `.yml` file                      |
 | **Removing an Environment**   | `conda env remove --name myenv` – Deletes an environment                                              |

+**Note that conda and other environment and package managers DO NOT isolate files on the filesystem.**
+You can access and work with files irrespective of the conda environment it was created or worked with in.

 ## Combining `pip` and `conda`